 Interface Terminology - An Interface Terminology is a Terminology, or simply a set of words, terms or phrases, used by a clinical application to describe a domain of knowledge.
 These are the terms or phrases which clinical users see in the application.
 Interface terminologies may include unique codes and descriptions, or just be terms.
 Interface terminologies are used to present “surface” lexical forms to an end-user application such as an EHR, and may be the form exported in data exchange messages.
-An Interface Terminology could be an internationally –recognized terminology such as that developed by the Maternal Concept Lab, or be entirely locally-defined and used.
+These lexical forms are often “pre-coordinated” concepts that might otherwise require complex coding using a reference terminology (described below).
+An Interface Terminology could be an internationally-recognized terminology such as that developed by the Columbia International eHealth Lab, or be entirely locally-defined and used.
 The important factor is that an Interface Terminology is “user-facing”.

 Reference Terminology - A Reference Terminology is a formal terminology, usually created and maintained by a sanctioned Standards Development Organization (SDO), which can be used as the basis for Semantic Interoperability of information drawn from different local data source systems.
 Each element in a Reference Terminology is a Concept (a unit of meaning) and usually includes a unique identifier (called its Code) and a text description (called its Name).
 Reference Terminologies typically include extensive attributes on their Concepts/Codes and relationships between its Concepts/Codes which support aggregation and inference.
-Examples of Reference Terminologies include ICD-10, LOINC and SNOMED CT.
-Reference Terminologies are usually not user-facing (they are not used as Interface Terminologies) but are used in back-end systems such as Decision Support Systems and Clinical Data Repositories to support semantic interoperability.
+Examples of Reference Terminologies include LOINC and SNOMED CT.
+Reference Terminologies are usually not user-facing (they are generally not used as Interface Terminologies) but are used in back-end systems such as messaging applications, Decision Support Systems and Clinical Data Repositories to support semantic interoperability.

-Mapping – A Mapping is a correspondence between the Concepts in two different Terminologies.
-Mappings are used to “translate” from one Terminology to another, such as from an Interface Terminology to a Reference Terminology.
+Mapping – A Mapping is a correspondence between Concepts or Codes in two different Terminologies.
+Mappings are used to “translate” from one Terminology to another, such as from an Interface Terminology to a Reference Terminology or to an Administrative Terminology.
 Because of the significant differences between terminologies (including differences in their developers, their focus, and their “world-view”) mappings are very seldom equivalences and are often use-case dependent.
 They are at best, “computationally useful correspondences” that enable healthcare computer systems to consistently compile, aggregate, and report clinical information in useful ways.

 It is important to understand that the objective of Terminology Services is NOT to dictate the way data is captured by point-of-care and other clinical systems.
 As described above, these systems will often use Interface Terminologies (proprietary or local dictionaries) to document care in a manner appropriate to their care settings.
 Once these data sets participate in an HIE, however, it is imperative that these locally-coded sets be associated with (or mapped to) standard Reference Terminologies to enable regional and national-level analysis.

 Terminology Services provides a central “source of truth” for Reference Terminologies, and the mappings between Interface Terminologies and Reference Terminologies, to support the overall objectives of the HIE.
 The Terminology Services component provides facilities for the management, maintenance and curation of the terminological assets, often by country Ministry of Health employees, and electronic interfaces by which these assets can be used by other OpenHIE components such as the Interoperability Layer and Shared Health Record.
+They can also be used to help point-of-care systems to standardize and manage their Interface and Reference Terminologies allowing for more re-use of clinical forms, reports and decision-support.

-As outlined in the Introduction, building a national Terminology Services program for health information exchange is a five step process:
+As outlined in the Introduction, building a national Terminology Services program for health information exchange is a five-step process:

 Conduct an environmental assessment.